Setting Up AWS CloudHSM to Work with Amazon RDS

 Following the instructions in Creating Your HSMs with the CLI, provision the number of HSMs you need for your configuration.
 When you provision your HSMs, make note of the ARN of each HSM because you will need these to initialize your HSMs and create your high-availability partition group.

 Following the instructions in Initializing Your HSMs, initialize each of your HSMs.

 After your HSMs are initialized, create an HA partition group with the initialized HSMs.
 Creating an HA partition group is a three-step process.
 You create the HA partition group, add your HSMs to the HA partition group, and register the clients for use with the HA partition group.

 To create and initialize an HA partition group

 Following the instructions in the Create the HA Partition Group section in the AWS CloudHSM Command Line Interface Tools Reference, create your HA partition group.
 Save the HA partition group ARN returned from the create-hapg command for later use.

 Save the partition password on your Password Worksheet.

-Following the instructions in the Registering a Client with a High-Availability Partition Group section in the AWS CloudHSM Command Line Interface Tools Reference, create, register, and assign the clients to be used with your HA partition group.
+Following the instructions in Registering a Client with a High-Availability Partition Group, create, register, and assign the clients to use with your HA partition group.

 Repeat this process to add additional partitions if necessary.
 One partition can support multiple Oracle databases.